Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

-According to the school, most pupils enter the school in September at the start of Year 9, when they are between 13 and 14 years old.
-Places are also available for pupils joining at 14+ (Year 10), and around 60 pupils join the college for Sixth Form.
+Most pupils enter the school in September at the start of Year 9, when they are between 13 and 14 years old.
+Places are also available for pupils joining at 14+ (Year 10), and around 50 pupils join the college for Sixth Form.
 Those registered for 13+ entry sit the ISEB common pre-test in the Michaelmas term of Year 6.
 Selection for a subsequent assessment day is based on the results of the pre-test and on a school reference.
 Those who are successful are then offered a place conditional on a satisfactory reference from their current school at the end of Year 8.
 Pupils who have missed the registration date for 13+ entry have the opportunity to apply through a late admissions route.

 In addition to a strong academic profile, Wellington is looking for candidates who are ‘both interesting and interested’.
 Given the wealth of co-curricular opportunities at the school, musical, dramatic, artistic or sporting abilities are often associated with successful candidates.
 Above all, the school seeks candidates ‘who will strive to make the very best of themselves and to take full advantage of all that is on offer’.